 Got scraps?
 Piece this patchwork fox pattern using just remnants from your fabric stash!
 We’ve got everything you need to sew your own woodland friend – read on for the free pattern and step by step instructions with photographs.
 If you’re new to paper piecing, it can be a bit fiddly but it’s so rewarding once you’ve got going – read our guide to foundation paper piecing to learn the ropes before you start to sew.
-If you’re new to patchwork and quilting, you might also like our guide to quilting for beginners and if you’re looking for seasonal projects this Autumn, check out our favourite Christmas quilt patterns.
+If you’re new to patchwork and quilting, you might also like our guide to quilting for beginners and if you’re looking for fun paper piecing projects, head over to our free hexagon templates and download a bumper set of hexies sharpish!

 How to sew a patchwork fox